feder-lang/feder-ref/src/lex_separators.md

 ### Separators

-Characters, which separate tokens are the line-feed character and carriage-return character and also:
+Characters, which separate tokens are the line-feed and carriage-return character and also:

 ```